sunandhini96/Power_BI_Projects_Using_Udacity/README.md

 # Data Visualization using Power_BI.

-# Task: Create a Data Model for Seven Sages Brewing Company
+# Project 1: Creating a data model for Seven Sages Brewing Company (SSBC):

 In this project, we'll create a data model and Power BI report for Seven Sages Brewing Company that combines information from all over the company.
 Our data model will make it possible for the company's CFO to quickly review and analyze what beers sell well and which ones generate the highest profitability.

 # Steps follows the following diagram: